Jump right into the wedding ring content here:

 Your wedding ring’s width will also play a factor in how much it costs.
 A thin band is one to three millimeters, a medium band is four to six millimeters, and a thick band ranges from seven to 10 millimeters.
 The thicker the band, the more material is needed, thus increasing the cost.

 If you’re going to get a wedding ring that has some bling, expect to open your checkbook a bit more.
-For wedding rings with diamonds, prices are based on the “four Cs” of the diamonds: cut, carat, color, and clarity.
+Again, for wedding rings with diamonds (like this Women's Baguette Diamond Eternity Band), prices are based on the “four Cs” of the diamonds: cut, carat, color, and clarity.
 The four Cs apply to both natural and lab-grown diamonds and are used collectively to rate the overall diamond quality.

 How much you should spend on a wedding ring will also depend on your lifestyle and the type of work you do.
 If you’re a personal trainer, for example, and you’re used to lifting heavy weights, you’ll want a flatter wedding ring, as opposed to a raised one that could easily get scratched or dented.
 Your lifestyle will help you determine what type of material you need, too: Gold is more malleable, whereas platinum is more durable.